Skip to main content

 Chemistry with Industrial Experience MChem

-Choose this in-depth accredited Chemistry with Industrial Experience MChem undergraduate Master’s degree to help you find your focus for your future career.
+Choose an in-depth accredited Chemistry with Industrial Experience MChem undergraduate Master’s degree with embedded industry experience to help you find your focus for your future career.

 Find out more How to apply